 In Beirut Syrian troops of the Arab Deterrent Force (ADF) opened fire on right-wing militia positions in the Christian sector of the Lebanese capital.

-In Beirut Syrian troops of the Arab Deterrent Force (ADF) opened fire on right-wing militia positions in the Christian sector of the Lebanese capital.
+Background: In Beirut Syrian troops of the Arab Deterrent Force (ADF) opened fire on right-wing militia positions in the Christian sector of the Lebanese capital.
 At least one man was killed (24 July).
 Since then there has been further clashes between Palestinian guerrillas and Israeli-backed Christian militia in southern Lebanon.

 SYNOPSIS: The Falangists claim they did not retaliate against Syrian ADF positions in Beirut.
 Heavy and medium weapons were used to damage the Falangist headquarters.